sourcegraph/deploy-sourcegraph/docs/configure.md

 5. Refer to the [Configure network access](#configure-network-access) section to make sure that `sourcegraph-frontend`'s port `3443` is properly exposed.

-**WARNING:** Do NOT commit the actual TLS cert and key files to this repository (unless your fork is private **and** you are okay with storing secrets in it).
+**WARNING:** Do NOT commit the actual TLS cert and key files to your fork (unless your fork is private **and** you are okay with storing secrets in it).

 Add the `kubectl create secret ...` command to `configure/create-immutable-and-secrets.sh` and commit the outstanding changes.